KvotheBloodless/signalk-clicksend-notification-relay/README.md

 Navigate to http://localhost:3000/admin/#/serverConfiguration/plugins/signalk-clicksend-notification-relay, and enter your ClickSend username and API key.
 Then add the phone numbers at which you would like to receive notifcation SMS.

+You can leave the Notifications section empty if you want an SMS for all notification.* paths and all states (this can get expensive).
+Ideally, you should configure which notification paths you are interested in and which levels...
+For example notifications.navigation.anchor normal and emergency.

 That's it.